Integrations

 • Click "Create" to save integration

-For GCP, add this:
+For Google Drive, add this:

 • Fill in configuration: